Any employee, student or community member may attend any governance committee meeting and is encouraged to participate as a committee member.

 De Anza College has two primary pathways for making decisions — organizational and governance.

 After receiving recommendations and advice from these pathways, the president makes the final

-Through the organizational pathway, programs, departments and work units are organized into divisions that comprise the three major houses of Instruction, Student Services, and Finance and Educational Resources.
+Through the organizational pathway, programs, departments and work units are organized into divisions that comprise the three major houses of Instruction, Student Services, and Finance and College Operations.
 In general, areas of the programs are led by department heads, the divisions are led by deans or directors, and the three major houses of the college are led by the vice presidents.

 In the governance pathway, all constituent members of the college community (students, faculty, classified professionals and administrators) are represented by their respective organizations.
-These organizations are represented on the three Planning and Budgeting Teams (PBTs): Instructional (IPBT), Student Services (SSPBT), Finance and Educational Resources (FERPBT), and the College Budget Committee.
+These organizations are represented on the three Planning and Budgeting Teams (PBTs): Instructional (IPBT), Student Services (SSPBT), Finance and College Operations (FCOPBT), and the College Budget Committee.